-The following log path sends every message to the d_file1 and the d_file2 destinations.
+The following log path sends every message to the configured destinations: both the d_file1 and the d_file2 destinations receive every message of the source.

 '''

-log { source(s localhost); destination(d file1); destination(d file2); };
+log { source(s_localhost); destination(d_file1); destination(d_file2); };

 '''

 The next example is equivalent with the one above, but uses an embedded log statement.